fusionpbx/fusionpbx-docs/source/advanced/default_settings.rst

 Default Settings have several different categories.
+Click on the category to view more details.

 `Adminer <default_settings/adminer.html>`_
 ^^^^^^^^^